microsoft/Olive/olive/engine/packaging/sample_code/ONNXModel/python/README.md

 Please check code_sample.py for the sample how to use output model and inference_config.json for your inference.
 Find more details about ONNX Runtime Python API in https://onnxruntime.ai/docs/get-started/with-python.html.

 The sample code works with ONNX Runtime 1.14.x and prior versions.

+## ONNXRuntime Extensions
+Onnxruntime extensions package could be included if the ONNX model is using onnxruntime-extensions.
+* For Windows
+  Please install it by "`python -m pip install ONNXRuntime/<onnxruntime-extensions.whl>`"
+* For Linux
+    * Nightly
+      The packages are not ready yet, so it could be installed from source.
+Please make sure the compiler toolkit like gcc(later than g++ 8.0) or clang, and the tool cmake are installed before the following command:
+      `python -m pip install git+https://github.com/microsoft/onnxruntime-extensions.git`
+    * Stable
+      Please install it by `python -m pip install ONNXRuntime/<onnxruntime-extensions.whl>`